ewgf-gg/ewgfgg-backend/README.md

 1. Battle data is fetched by `WavuService.java`
 2. Battle data is published to RabbitMQ in batches of 6000 - 12000
 3. BattleProcessingService listens for new messages from RabbitMQ, processes batches
-4. Events are published when new data is processed
+4. Events are published when new data is processed, triggering a statistics recalculation
-5. Statistics are re-calculated in
-6. Frontend requests data through REST endpoints
+5. Frontend requests data through REST endpoints
-7. Controllers retrieve and format the data for presentation
+6. Controllers retrieve and format the data for presentation

 ## Local Development Setup